 Because both the Hikvision AcuSense NVR and Hikvision AcuSense IP cameras support false alarm reduction, the functionality starts to overlap when only four Hikvision AcuSense IP cameras connect to a Hikvision AcuSense NVR.
 It is recommended to apply both products when customers need the function for more than four channels.
 To be specific, customers can connect up to four conventional IP cameras to a Hikvision AcuSense NVR for false alarm reduction, and then using Hikvision AcuSense IP cameras for the remaining channels.
 In this way, both false alarm reduction and Quick Target Search will be available across all channels.

-With Hikvision, SMBs can take advantage of state-of-the-art surveillance systems in a way that suits their business needs and their budget.
+With Hikvision, SMBs can take advantage of state-of-the-art video security systems in a way that suits their business needs and their budget.
 Equally important, the abovementioned different solution options can help system integrators and installers engage in new conversations with their customers.

 Contact us HERE if you would like to get more details about Hikvision AcuSense Technology.